 Goal setting is one of those things that can be very overwhelming.
 Should you set a daily goal?
 Should you set monthly goals?
 Or goals for the next 5 years?
 Why does it have to be so hard!

-If you’ve read anything I’ve written, or taken one of my courses, then you will have noticed that I believe starting with why is the foundation to everything you do.
+If you’ve read anything I’ve written then you will have noticed that I believe starting with why is the foundation to everything you do.
 Setting goals is one of those things that you really need to understand why you are doing it to be able to make the most out of it.

 No matter whether you are setting short term goals or long term goals, the best method for actually building your goals is the smart method.
 For a detailed breakdown of the SMART method, you can read the article, but I will do a quick breakdown of it here as well.

 - T-Time bound

 By breaking down all of your goals into this template you will have a better chance of achieving them than if you just write them down in one big list.
 Using the SMART method, you actually think about how achievable your goals are, and if you need to adjust them to be more realistic.

 What is a short term goal?
 My definition of a short term goal is one that you can achieve readily with the resources that you already have, or with resources that you can get quickly.
 You should be able to achieve a short term goal in 6 months or less.

 Short term goals aren’t always super formal.
 You may not even write them down at all.
 Maybe one of your goals is to wake up early and do a morning routine every day this week.
 Did you write that down?
 Maybe, maybe not.

 Taking care of your short term goals will almost certainly mean that you are going to be on the right track for your happiness and success.
 If you do the things every day that you know you should be doing, then eventually you will be at a level that you didn’t even know you could get to.

 I have things that I do daily like stick to my budget, meditate, check in with a couple of friends, and push myself to be better than I was yesterday.